MicrosoftDocs/dynamics365smb-docs/business-central/compliance-application-compliance.md

 Compliance depends not only on accurate information and appropriate accounting processes, but also on the people who set up and administer those processes.
 An effective business management solution can facilitate compliance by helping to manage valid and accessible information through transparent processes that have been set up in compliance with industry and regulatory standards.

 ## Realize the benefits of an integrated business management solution
-Microsoft Dynamics® 365 Business Central delivers real-time, integrated operational and financial information from across your organization, so you can:
+Business Central delivers real-time, integrated operational and financial information from across your organization, so you can:
 - Track	financial data through custom account schedules	for cash flow, revenues, balance sheets, fixed assets, capital structure, key performance indicators, and more.
 - Help safeguard accuracy with role-based security and configurable application controls that prevent invalid or duplicate data entry.
 - Quickly and easily generate financial	reports	in accordance with applicable regulatory standards.